byterubpay/byterub-site/_posts/2018-07-21-logs-for-the-Community-meeting-held-on-2018-07-21.md

 **\<sgp\_>** We would like to welcome everyone to this ByteRub Community Meeting!
 **\<sgp\_>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/262
 **\<ArticMine>** Hi
 **\<sgp\_>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community, including other ByteRub workgroups.
 We use meetings to encourage the community to share ideas and provide support.
-Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
+Stay up to date with the latest events by subscribing to this calendar: https://btr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp\_>** 1.
 Greetings
 **\<rehrar>** lul from one to the next
 **\<msvb-lab>** Hello.
 **\<oneiric\_>** onwards, heeeeelllo
 **\<pwrcycle>** hi all
-**\<xmrscott\_>** Hola
+**\<btrscott\_>** Hola
 **\<sgp\_>** 2.
 Community highlights
 **\<sgp\_>** "Kudelski Security completed their [bulletproof] report.
 They found only a few minor issues that are trivial to correct, and no major issues."
 Overall, a huge win for ByteRub, bulletproofs, and privacy.
 Full report will be published soon. https://www.reddit.com/r/ByteRub/comments/8yvts5/kudelski\_security\_completed\_their\_bulletproof/
 **\<byterubbux>** [REDDIT] "Kudelski Security completed their [bulletproof] report.
 They found only a few minor issues that are trivial to correct, and no major issues."
 Overall, a huge win for ByteRub, bulletproofs, and privacy.
 Full report will be published soon. (https://www.youtube.com/watch?v=CxXtvMTDEuY&t=13m24s) to r/ByteRub | 339 points (97.0%) | 101 comments | Posted by SamsungGalaxyPlayer | Created at 2018-07-14 - 19:37:02